 One other great idea, however, is to use vehicle parts to hide them in.
 Cutting open some old parts, placing a gun in it, and welding it up again is a great deterrent.
 Just be aware, that if that part shouldn’t rattle, then it will draw attention if it does.
 In cases like these, inserting them into airtight bags, and surrounding it with sand will stop it rattling, and still allow you to weld it back up.

 Suggested article: Bugging out without leaving a trail

-There are thousands of possible places where you can hide a gun and you need to know your area well.
-Once you stashed it away, you need to find I again and that can become a problem if you don’t use landmarks.
+There are thousands of possible places where you can hide a gun, and you need to know your area well.
+Once you stashed it away, you need to find I again.
+That can become a problem if you don’t use landmarks.
 Regardless of where you hide your guns, remember to use moisture-proof containers, desiccants and plenty of gun oil.

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

 Survival MD (Knowledge to survive any medical crisis)